 Taking it from traditional to remote-friendly and remote-first means that your culture will need to change.
 Here are some key areas we noticed and decided to focus on as we embraced this work model.

 If there’s a single most important thing you will experience being changed, it’s communication.
 Going remote-first means that you will need to overcommunicate and embrace asynchronous communication.

 Avoid postponing meetings and important discussions and waiting for someone to appear at the office.

 So, for example, we decided to completely abandon asking people to put in our company calendars if they are working that day from the office or remotely.
-Instead, they can come whenever they want to, and we don’t want to dictate any strict rules.
-But that flexibility means that you need to feel comfortable working and discussing with people using telcos, video confs, and asynchronous methods.
+Instead, they can come whenever they want to, and we don’t want to dictate strict rules.
+But that flexibility means you need to feel comfortable working and discussing with people using telcos, video confs, and asynchronous methods.

 Here’s another example — we use Slack for our office communication.
 If I need someone’s immediate attention, I’ll mention them, and they will get a notification.
 If it’s something that can wait, I’ll send a message, and they’ll get back to me when they can.
 No unnecessary notification disturbing your flow.